Quantum State Preparation of Normal Distributions using Matrix Product States: Results

 In general, if we let $\chi = 2^N$, we can represent any wavefunction $\ket{\psi}$ using the MPS form given by Eq~\ref{eq:mps}.
 One of the most important features of matrix product states is the ability to compress such a wavefunction in a controlled manner to create a fixed small $\chi$ approximation to $\ket{\psi}$.
 The most straightforward approach to this is the singular value decomposition (SVD) compression scheme, described in Ref. \citeonline{Schollwock_2011}.
 We start with the wave function whose coefficients are given by the $N$ component tensor $\psi_{\sigma_1,\sigma_2,\dots,\sigma_N}$ such that

 This tensor is reshaped into a rectangular matrix $\psi_{\sigma_1,(\sigma_2 \dots \sigma_N)}$.
 A singular value decomposition on this matrix allows us to write

 We restrict the sum to include only the largest $m$ singular values of the diagonal matrix $S$.
 We can now reshape the remaining tensor to form the matrix $\psi_{(a_1 \sigma_2),(\sigma_3\dots \sigma_N)}$.
-A singular value decomposition is applied to this matrix and the process is repeated for all sites $i$, resulting in the decomposition given above, where each matrix $U = M_{\alpha_i,\alpha_{i+1}}^{[i],\sigma_i}$.
+A singular value decomposition is applied to this matrix and the process is repeated for all qubits $i$, resulting in the decomposition given above, where each matrix $U = M_{\alpha_i,\alpha_{i+1}}^{[i],\sigma_i}$.
+For matrix dimension $(m\times n)$ with $m>n$, the cost of the SVD is $\Tilde{O}(mn^2)$, which implies that the SVD costs $\mathcal{O}(N\chi^2\chi')$ when truncating from bond dimension $\chi$ to bond dimension $\chi'$.
 There also exist more complex compression techniques \cite{Schollwock_2011} which may be more effective in certain cases.
+For example, the iterative variational compression algorithm which solves a series of $\chi'^2\times \chi'^2$ linear equations which depends only on the truncated bond-dimension $\mathcal{O}(\chi')$.
+Although deriving these equation involves contracting over the original bonds of size $\chi$, which has cost $\mathcal{O}(\chi'\chi^2)$, this method can lead to a large practical speedup in certain situations..

-For each matrix, the so called truncation error is given by the sum of the discarded singular values $\epsilon = \sum_{i=m+1}^{2^i}, \lambda_i$, and controls the fidelity of this compression method.
-For a state $\ket{\psi}$, we say that it can be approximately represented as a MPS if, for arbitrary N, there exists a fixed $\chi$ MPS, $\ket{\tilde{\psi}}$ such that the Frobenius norm
+For each matrix, the so called truncation error is given by the sum of the squares of the discarded singular values $\epsilon^2 = \sum_{i=m+1}^{2^N} \lambda_i^2$, and controls the fidelity of this compression method \cite{Schollwock_2011}.
+For a state $\ket{\psi}$ and allowed error $\epsilon$, we say that it can be approximately represented as a MPS if, for arbitrary $N$, there exists a fixed $\chi$ MPS, $\ket{\tilde{\psi}}$ such that

 In this case, efficient classical computations can be performed on $\ket{\tilde{\psi}}$.